jhu-ip/cs220-s22/syllabus.md

 **University Policy on Incompletes**

-The university recognizes that the Fall 2021 semester is surrounded with uncertainty and many students may find themselves in unexpected situations where study is difficult if not impossible.
+The university recognizes that the Spring 2022 semester is surrounded with uncertainty and many students may find themselves in unexpected situations where study is difficult if not impossible.
 Students who are confronted with extraordinary circumstances that interfere with their